How to Organize a Wine Tasting Fundraiser

 - Wine tasting contests add excitement to your wine tasting and offer an opportunity to win money and prizes.
 They also provide an opportunity for your organization to raise more money for your cause by collecting wagers and fees for participating.
 How about a chef’s competition of hors d’œuvres and wine pairings?
 And a contest for the best Chardonnay, Cabernet Sauvignon, Pinot Noir and trendy Rose.

-Other Resources for Wine Tasting Events
+Other Resources for Wine Fundraisers and Tasting Events

 See our blog on the San Jose Sharks successful wine tasting event.
 To get more wine tasting party ideas for your organization.